sei-international/NemoMod.jl/docs/src/variables.md

 ## [Fuel prices](@id fuel_prices)

-NEMO prices fuels using the marginal cost of supplying them at a particular place and time.
+NEMO defines the price of a fuel as the marginal cost of supplying the fuel at a particular place and time.
 Prices are calculated from the dual values of energy balance constraints and can be reported with the output variables in this section.
-When intepreting prices from NEMO, you should keep the following points in mind:
+When intepreting fuel prices from NEMO, you should keep the following points in mind:

 * Because prices are based on the dual values of NEMO's energy balance constraints, they capture the total cost of supplying another unit of a fuel - including, as applicable, capital costs, fixed and variable operating costs, emission penalties, and the shadow prices of any binding limits (e.g., [renewable energy minimum production targets](@ref REMinProductionTarget), [annual emission limits](@ref AnnualEmissionLimit)).

 * NEMO reports prices in nominal (undiscounted) terms.
 To convert from dual values (which represent marginal changes in total discounted costs) to nominal amounts, NEMO must reverse the cost discounting in its cost minimization objective.
 It does this following a convention that the marginal cost changes consist of changes in variable operating costs.
 When [selected years only are calculated](@ref selected_years), the logic for reversing discounting accounts for how estimated operating costs in non-modeled years enter NEMO's objective.

-* Prices are not computed for places and times where there is no production of a fuel.

 * NEMO allows surplus fuel production but does not impose costs to dispose of surpluses.
 This means fuel prices cannot be negative (apart from negligible values attributable to solver numerical tolerances).
 They can, however, be zero, in which case they are only reported if the `reportzeros` argument for [`calculatescenario`](@ref) is `true`.